Jenziner/JEDO/jedo-network/README.md

-# JEDO HOST - is the Blockchain Network holding the Ledger.
+# JEDO NETWORK - is the Blockchain Network Configuration of JEDO.
 This Document describes the setup of a Hyperledger Fabric (https://www.hyperledger.org/projects/fabric) Network for a test setup

 # Basics